asheeshsahu7300/TickDesk-BE/README.md

-# 📋 Ticket Desk – Backend
+# 📋 TickDesk – Backend

-**Ticket Desk** is a robust backend ticketing and escalation system designed to manage user support tickets, automatic/manual escalations, team assignments, and resolution tracking.
+**TickDesk** is a robust backend ticketing and escalation system designed to manage user support tickets, automatic/manual escalations, team assignments, and resolution tracking.
 It offers role-based authentication (admin, agent, user) and integrates AI-assisted categorization and team assignment.

 ---